 Shopping Addiction – Causes

-There’s actually no exact data on what causes shopping addiction.
-As mentioned, mental disorders might contribute to the likelihood of someone developing it, among other factors, including:
+There’s no exact data on what causes shopping addiction.
+As mentioned, mental disorders are a major contributing factor.
+Some of the other major causes of shopping addiction are:

 Exposure to Excessive Advertising and Materialism

-Globalisation and increased credit card lending, especially in Asia, contribute to the spread of an addiction which once only seemed possible in the Western world.
+Globalisation and increased credit card lending contribute to the spread of addiction all over the world.
+It’s no longer exclusive to the West—today, we’re seeing it in Asia and other regions.
 Hong Kong-based company ShopSimple boasts “ShopSimple: Your Next Shopping Addiction.”

 Mega malls are popping up around the world.
 People on holiday flock to shopping centres and markets.
 Credit card use and debt have reached an all-time high, yet people are still shopping beyond their means in order to have the latest in digital technology, fashion, and home decor.

-On social media, we are surrounded by overconsumption and influencers telling us we need to “run” to shops just to buy a product we most likely won’t be using within a few months if that much.
+On social media, we are surrounded by overconsumption and influencers telling us we need to “run” to shops just to buy a product we most likely won’t be using within a few months (if that).

 Using Shopping as a Coping Mechanism